File Sharing

 How long should wedding photo delivery take?

-Standard industry delivery time is 6 to 8 weeks, though many photographers aim for 4 weeks.
-Always deliver a 'sneak peek' of 10-20 highlight images within 48 hours of the wedding.
+Standard industry delivery time is several weeks, though many photographers aim to deliver faster.
+Always deliver a sneak peek of highlight images shortly after the wedding.
 This satisfies the couple's immediate excitement and social media needs while they wait for the full gallery.

 Should I give clients RAW files?